 The actress took to Instagram to celebrate the series’ announcement.
 “I’m so excited to partner with Ellen Pompeo’s company to exec produce and act and in a great script called Deeds about the real estate world in LA,” Davis wrote in the post’s caption.
 “And even more excited to be doing this at @hbomax.”

 For Pompeo, Deeds could potentially act as a transition out of Grey’s Anatomy, which is rumored to end after nearly two decades on-air.
 Showrunner Krista Vernoff recently told The Hollywood Reporter that Season 17 could be the last for the series.
 “I’m planning a season and a finale that could function as either a season finale or a series finale,” she said.
 “I’m planning for both contingencies, and it’s hard, and it’s not ideal.
 It’s not where I wish we were.”

 However, the showrunner then confirmed that the series would receive a proper ending.
 “I’ve told [the ABC executives] that I have to know before I’m making the [Season 17] finale [if it’s also the series finale] because there are a couple of character threads that will change,” Vernoff continued.
 “Either there will be closure, or I will build something in that allows me to have a bit of a cliffhanger and a thread for next season.”

 Additionally, Pompeo spoke to CBS This Morning about the potential end of the show.
-“It’s, ‘what story do we tell?’” the actress said of the fate of Grey’s.
+“It’s, ‘What story do we tell?’” the actress said of the fate of Grey’s.
 “To end a show this iconic… how do we do it?
-I just wanna make sure we do this character and this show and the fans… I wanna make sure we do it right.”
+I just want to make sure we do this character and this show and the fans… I want to make sure we do it right.”